The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 - Branch changed from https://github.com/stschulte/facter/tree/refactor/1.6.x/13678 to https://github.com/puppetlabs/facter/pull/189

-#5 Updated by Jeff Weiss almost 3 years ago
+#5 Updated by Jeff Weiss over 3 years ago

 - Status changed from In Topic Branch Pending Review to Merged - Pending Release